Variable Interest Entities

-In accordance with applicable accounting guidance for the consolidation of VIEs, we analyze our variable interests, which may consist of loans, servicing rights, guarantees, and equity investments, to determine if an entity in which we have a variable interest is a VIE.
+In accordance with applicable accounting guidance for the consolidation of VIEs, the Company analyzes its variable interests, which may consist of loans, servicing rights, guarantees, and equity investments, to determine if an entity in which it has a variable interest is a VIE.
 The analysis includes a review of both quantitative and qualitative factors.
 The Company bases its quantitative analysis on the forecasted cash flows of the entity and it bases its qualitative analysis on the structure of the entity, including its decision-making ability and authority with respect to the entity, and relevant financial agreements.
-We also uses its qualitative analysis to determine if it must consolidate a VIE as the primary beneficiary.
-In accordance with applicable accounting guidance, the Company has determined these securitization entities to be VIEs of which it is the primary beneficiary and, therefore, the entities are consolidated into the Company’s financial statements.
+The Company also uses its qualitative analysis to determine if it must consolidate a VIE as the primary beneficiary.
+In accordance with applicable accounting guidance, the Company has determined these securitization entities to be VIEs of which it is the primary beneficiary and, therefore, the Company consolidates the entities into its financial statements.

-Under the terms of certain of VOI note sales, we have the right to repurchase or substitute a limited amount of defaulted notes for new notes at the outstanding principal balance plus accrued interest.
-Voluntary repurchases and substitutions of defaulted notes for the six months ended June 30, 2021 and 2020 were $8.1 million and $7.6 million, respectively.
-The Company’s maximum exposure to loss relating to non-recourse securitization entities is the difference between the outstanding VOI notes receivable and the notes payable, plus cash reserves and any additional residual interest in future cash flows from collateral.
+Under the terms of certain VOI notes receivable sales, the Company has the right to repurchase or substitute a limited amount of defaulted notes for new notes at the outstanding principal balance plus accrued interest.
+Voluntary repurchases and substitutions of defaulted notes for the nine months ended September 30, 2022 and 2021 were $7.0 million and $11.8 million, respectively.
+The Company’s maximum exposure to loss relating to its non-recourse securitization entities is the difference between the outstanding VOI notes receivable and the notes payable, plus cash reserves and any additional residual interest in future cash flows from collateral.

-The assets and liabilities of the Company’s consolidated VIEs are as follows (in thousands):
+The assets and liabilities of the Company’s consolidated VIEs were as follows (in thousands):